-Unlike the DICOM Database Management Edit function (which involves a manual process of finding and fixing bad data after it is already in an AcuoMed DICOM database), Reconciliation is an automatic process that prevents bad data from coming into a DICOM database in the first place.
+Unlike the DICOM Database Management Edit function, which involves a manual process of finding and fixing bad data after it is already in an AcuoMed DICOM database, Reconciliation is an automatic process that prevents bad data from coming into a DICOM database in the first place.
 Reconciliation auto-detects differences from the master patient data and queues reconciliation events.
 The reconciliation process allows you to edit incorrect data and submit it for reprocessing against a HIS/RIS supporting DICOM Modality Worklist or HL7 (requires separate licensing of AcuoSemantix).
-Refer to

-Patient Management Overview earlier in this chapter for a high-level view of DICOM Database Management and Reconciliation.
+Refer to Patient Management Overview earlier in this chapter for a high-level view of DICOM Database Management and Reconciliation.

 When there is a HIS/RIS system connected to the AcuoMed Server, the Reconciliation feature will use a local copy of the HIS/RIS data as its reconciliation target.
 It is possible to license the HIS/RIS Connectivity feature without the Reconciliation feature.
-You may decide to use Prefetching, for example.
+For example, you may decide to use Prefetching.
 Likewise, it is possible to license Reconciliation without HIS/RIS Connectivity.
 In this case, RIS data can be manually imported into AcuoMed.

-Alternatively, if the RIS supports an HL7 feed, Acuo's AcuoSemantix (separately licensed) platform provides more immediate reconciliation.
-Unlike a DICOM Modality Worklist feed, an ADT message (for example a change in a patient's name) is sent immediately to AcuoSemantix (via HL7) rather than AcuoMed performing a C-FIND (for example every 15 minutes via DICOM Modality Worklist) to get the same information local to the AcuoMed system.
-For more information, please refer to a separate document which describes AcuoSemantix in more detail.

-Once an edit, delete or merge occurs, either automatically via reconciliation or manually via Patient Management, a route can be configured and applied to local databases to propagate the update to other AcuoMed destinations, synchronizing all related instances of patient information.
+Alternatively, if the RIS supports an HL7 feed, Acuo's AcuoSemantix, separately licensed, platform provides more immediate reconciliation.
+Unlike a DICOM Modality Worklist feed, an ADT message, such as a change in a patient's name, is sent immediately to AcuoSemantix through HL7, rather than AcuoMed performing a C-FIND to get the same information local to the AcuoMed system.
+Once an edit, delete or merge occurs, either automatically through reconciliation or manually through Patient Management, a route can be configured and applied to local databases to propagate the update to other AcuoMed destinations, synchronizing all related instances of patient information.